Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 movaps      xmmword ptr [res],xmm1
 ```

-GCC in case of this test inserted loop control instructions in the middle of the loop in four out of six times and it is harder to compare the best library in this case.
+GCC in case of this test inserted loop control instructions in the middle of the loop in four out of six times, and it is harder to compare the best library in this case.
 GLM implementation is again not vectorized and generated worst code.
 Eigen and Blaze are identical and probably not best code but better than GLM.
 Shorter code was generated for GLM SIMD and Mathfu:

 ```x86asm
 mov    rax,QWORD PTR [rsp+0x10]